 However, if you intend to save your crockery for special occasions or seasonal events, you have the opportunity to choose more ornate designs or specialist finishes that probably can’t withstand extreme heat.

-Dinnerware for occasional use is typically of a higher quality and is a bigger investment – because it only needs to be used infrequently, it will generally last longer, so consider this when choosing the materials as well as the style.
+Dinnerware for occasional use is typical of a higher quality and is a bigger investment – because it only needs to be used infrequently, it will generally last longer, so consider this when choosing the materials as well as the style.

 Be savvy with storage